← Back to Articles

 • How to read your session data

-• When and how to contact clinicians during sessions
+• When and how to reach the team during sessions

 Most people are comfortable with the setup after 2-3 guided sessions.

-Once oriented, you train on a regular schedule:
+Once you are oriented, you train on a regular schedule:

-• Clinician access: Available 7 days/week, 12 hours/day via private chat.
-If something looks off during a session, you can reach a real person immediately.
+• Support access: 7 days a week, 12 hours a day, via private chat.
+If something looks off mid-session, you reach a real person right away.

-Every 20-30 sessions, we do a follow-up QEEG to track objective brain changes.
-This isn't optional — it's how we know whether the training is working and whether protocols need adjustment.
+Every 20-30 sessions, we run a follow-up QEEG to track objective brain changes.
+Re-assessment is how we know whether the training is moving your map and whether the protocol needs to change.
+Skip it and you are guessing about whether anything has shifted.

-Progress QEEG at home follows the same process as the initial assessment: guided recording, secure upload, clinical analysis, consultation review.
+A progress QEEG at home follows the same process as the initial one: guided recording, secure upload, analysis, consultation review.

 A typical remote program runs 2-6 months: